seznam/shelter/README.rst

 The most important argument is ``-s/--settings``, which joins Shelter library and your application.
 Format is Python's module path, eg. `myapp.settings`.
-Second option how to handle `settings` module is ``SHELTER_SETTINGS_MODULE`` environment variable.
-If both are handled, command line argument has higher priority than environment variable.
+Second option how to pass `settings` module is ``SHELTER_SETTINGS_MODULE`` environment variable.
+If both are passed, command line argument has higher priority than environment variable.

 ::